Swordfish90/cool-retro-term/README.md

 ## Get cool-retro-term
 You can either build cool-retro-term yourself (see below) or walk the easy way and install one of these packages:

+Fedora has the `cool-retro-term` in the offcial repositories.
+All you have to do is `sudo dnf install cool-retro-term`.

-Users of Fedora and openSUSE can grab a package from [Open Build Service](http://software.opensuse.org/package/cool-retro-term).
+Users of openSUSE can grab a package from [Open Build Service](http://software.opensuse.org/package/cool-retro-term).

 Arch users can install this [package](https://aur.archlinux.org/packages/cool-retro-term-git/) directly via the [AUR](https://aur.archlinux.org):